Our Commitment to Community

 - In the 2020 season, EDI facilitators and educators Seena Hodges and Roberto Soto-Carrion provided both BIPOC affinity spaces and anti-racist workshops for our Young Artists and interns as a way to support dialogue around racism.

-- As we continue to expand our current orientation efforts, we will create ongoing Anti-Racism/EDI trainings with qualified facilitators as part of the residency of seasonal staff, interns and artists.
+- As we continue to expand our current education efforts, we will create ongoing Anti-Racism/EDI training with qualified facilitators included in the work of the full time staff, as well as the residency periods of seasonal staff, interns and artists.

 RECRUITMENT AND HIRING

 - Since 2018, to recruit seasonal interns, the Festival has partnered with the Roundabout Theatre’s Theatrical Workforce Development Program, which works to make the technical theater field more accessible and equitable.

 - Specific additional recruitment strategies are being identified, to diversify our full-time and seasonal staff, artists and interns, including production teams, directors and conductors.